-Our aim is to fully document, research, conserve and digitise these scientifically and historically significant specimens and to make them publically available.
+Our aim is to fully document, research, conserve and digitise these scientifically and historically significant specimens and to make the specimens and their stories publically available.

-Thanks to the Hartnett Conservation Trust and the Leche Trust the Museum has been able to undertake a pilot study to investigate the potential that digitisation holds for this collection.
+The Museum has undertaken a pilot study to investigate the potential that digitisation holds for this collection.
 It focuses on 19 fossil mammal specimens collected by Darwin, which have been attributed to Toxodon or Megatherium.